This piece of Meta Fiction

 by Diana Wynne Jones pretends that pretty much all of the fantasy stories ever told -- well, most modern genre fantasies

 , anyway -- took place in a place called "Fantasyland"

 , and that the creators of the stories are the "Management"

 who arrange for the audience to go on "tours".
-With this setup the list of fantasy tropes is presented as if to a tourist visiting another country and thoroughly deconstructed
+With this setup, an extensive list of fantasy tropes is presented as if to a tourist visiting another country and thoroughly deconstructed

-Wynne Jones later wrote a novel called Dark Lord Of Derkholm
+Jones later wrote a novel called Dark Lord of Derkholm

 set in the Fantasyland described in the Tough Guide

 and deconstructing it further by revealing it's really nothing like the guidebook at all and it's all put on (very reluctantly) for the benefit of the tourists.

 As the whole point of the book is to list and deconstruct

 as many fantasy tropes as the author could identify, it's a fair bet that any fantasy-related trope known to this wiki gets some kind of coverage.
 But the following tropes are definitely among those included — and, pretty much to a one, subverted